LevinHinder/Neural-Network-For-Lane-Detection/README.md

   <li>Memory: >5GB</li>
   <li>RAM: >5GB</li>
 </ul>
 The program is heavily RAM dependent and will automaticly adapt to the amount of RAM availiable.
-Therefore more than 8 GB of RAM is desirable.
+Therefore more than 8 GB of RAM is recommendable.

 ### Software Specefications